adonis-research/adonis-research.github.io/_pages/about.md

 The ADONIS project explores asynchronous decentralized optimization for both convex and non-convex problems.
 In the convex setting, we can solve well-posed mathematical problems and obtain theoretical guarantees regarding the convergence of optimization algorithms.
 However, deep learning poses a unique challenge in the non-convex setting, where practical performance often deviates significantly from theoretical predictions.
 In light of this, the ADONIS project adopts a principled approach to optimization research, guided by practical considerations and real-world applications.

+### Job offers

+We are currently proposing an [internship](https://edouardoyallon.github.io/internship_phd_offer_2023.pdf) on Adaptive optimization for Decentralized DNNs.